 Fluids and food

-Make sure the person with tonsillitis drinks plenty of fluids, mainly water, especially if there is fever.
+Make sure the person with tonsillitis drinks plenty of fluids, mainly water, especially if they have a fever (high temperature).

 - Offer cold drinks, sips of ice to suck or ice blocks.
 They may like some soft foods such as jelly, ice cream or custard.

-- Don’t worry if not much is eaten for a few days, as long as fluid intake is kept up.
+- Don’t worry if they don't eat much for a few days, as long as they drink plenty of fluids.

-- Children and older adults should be taken to the doctor if they have not managed to drink anything for 15 hours.
+- Children and older adults should be taken to the doctor if they haven't managed to drink anything for 15 hours.

 Pain relief medications

-- You can also use ibuprofen, an anti-inflammatory medicine, to ease the pain but ibuprofen may not be suitable if you have some medical conditions.
+- You can also use ibuprofen, an anti-inflammatory medicine, to ease the pain.
+Note that ibuprofen may not be suitable if you have some medical conditions or if healthcare providers are concerned that you have rheumatic fever – they may ask you to avoid it until the diagnosis is confirmed.
 Read more about ibuprofen.

 Gargling may help